K-alendar/K-alendar/api/README.md

 ### Schema:

-Type definitions are found in `schema.graphql`, and the mutation and query definitions are found in `queries.graphql`
+Type definitions are found under `types/`, and the mutation and query definitions are found in `queries.graphql`

 ### Resolvers: